Since paper and wood both come from trees and paper is recyclable, one might think that wood is also recyclable.

 What is the difference between recycled timber and reclaimed timber?

-Reclaimed timber is a timber that has been taken from old buildings or other structures and used again.
+Recycled timber is wood that has been used before and then recycled.
+In contrast, reclaimed timber has been taken from old buildings or other structures and used again.

 Recycled timber is generally cheaper than reclaimed timber, but it may not be as strong or durable.